-Summer adults emerge late June to early July, and remain in the orchard until harvest.
+Mature larvae drop from fruit and pupate in the soil to complete development.
+They emerge as adults in late June through August and remain in the orchard until harvest.
 Adults prefer the dense shade of the tree's inner canopy.
+In Michigan, this summer older oviposition scars take on a broad,